ntnu-2023-bcs-bidata-bprog-g3/license-file-aggregator/README.md

 # license-aggregator

-## Use
+## Compile & Run

-Compile the program.
-(Important to use run.exe as otherwise it won't be caught by .gitIgnore)
+Compile the program with the library directory.
 ```
-    g++ main.cpp -o run.exe
+    g++ main.cpp -L. -lcrypto
 ```

 Run by simply running the exe.
 ```
-    ./run.exe
+    ./a.out
 ```